 Hot Tip: The Luxor is a cheap family hotel in Vegas that is one of our kids’ favorites lately.
 It is located in a convenient and safe part of the strip with lots of family activities.
 Rates can often be found for less than $30 a night (excluding resort fees and parking).

 9. Take an intimate Gondola ride at the Venetian

 Experience the enchantment of Venice in Las Vegas with a gondola ride at the Venetian.
 Choose between the outdoor or indoor ride and relax as you glide along the hotel canals in an authentic Venetian gondola while a gondolier serenades throughout the journey.
 The indoor ride, which is great any time of day, takes guests on a peaceful journey through the hotel’s Grand Canal, passing by inside Venetian streetscape, cafes and shops.

 The outdoor ride is best at night, as it is slightly cooler and provides exciting views of Las Vegas aglow.
 Both rides are lovely and will make you feel like you are really floating through the ancient Venice canals (minus the reportedly stinky sewer smell).
-Gondola rides are $29 a person for a four seat gondola.
-If you want a more private two seat gondola, you’ll have to pay double the price.
+Gondola rides are around $29 a person for a four seat gondola.
+However, if you want a more private two seat gondola, you’ll have to pay double the price.

 10. Get in touch with your inner superhero at the Marvel Avengers S.T.A.T.I.O.N

 Located inside the Treasure Island, visitors of the Marvel Avengers S.T.A.T.I.O.N get to step inside the world of their favorite comic books.
 This interactive exhibit allows you to get your hands on some pretty amazing artifacts like Thor’s hammer and Captain America’s suit.
 Once have your security clearance, look through classified documents and intelligence files as well as explore Bruce Banner’s lab!